kimushun1101/arrange-resize-figures/README.md

 It can be executed with the following options (default values in parentheses).

-- `FigureList` (All figures) : List of figures to be applied.
+- `FigureNumbers` (All figures) : List of figure Numbers to be applied.
 - `Division` ([3, 2]) : Number of horizontal and vertical divisions.
 - `PositionMargin` ([0, 50, 0, 25]) : Margins of a set of figures and between each figure.
 - `Monitor` (1) : Monitor number to display.
 - `ExportDir` ("Display only") : Save figures into ExportDir, if ExportDir is not "Display only".
-- `ExportParams` : export figures' parameters.
+- `ExportParams` : Parameters of exported figures.
     The currently supported parameters are as follows.
     Default value conforms to [IEEE two-column format](https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/create-graphics-for-your-article/file-formatting/).
     - `WidthPx` (3.5 * 96)